leftidev/cpp-Gravity-Gizmo/readme.md

 How to play?
 ------------
+- W, S or Up, Down arrow to bend gravity
-Press A, D or Left, Right arrow keys to move.
-Spacebar to jump.
+- A, D or Left, Right arrow to move
+- Space to jump, space again to double-jump

 Other
 -----